gregdumb/gregbrisebois/src/content/tutorials/intro-to-web-dev-1.md

 tags: ["web", "html", "tutorial"]
 ---

+This is a test of Gatsby's markdown rendering.

 ## The web is complicated

 But learning it doesn't have to be.
 Instead of jumping into all the crazy modern stuff, let's start out with the basics.